South Dublin, Co. Dublin

 In 1916, the workhouse was occupied by rebel forces and during the subsequent fighting a member of the nursing staff was accidentally killed.

 In 1918, the North Dublin union was amalgamated with South Dublin, the joint union being named the Dublin Union and based at the former South Dublin site.
-The old North Dublin workhouse was then taken over for military use.
+In 1920, the old North Dublin workhouse was taken over for military use.

 The northern part of the original South Dublin workhouse site is now occupied by Trinity College, with St James' Hospital lying at the south.
 One block of the original buildings, dating from about 1750, still survives at the west of the site.
 It comprises a three-storey block at its northern end, said to have been used as the workhouse Master's residence.
 This is linked to a long two-storey block running north south.